 You still have to pay what you can afford and although many everyday possessions are exempt from being included in bankruptcy in Scotland, some assets like your home and car may have to be taken into consideration.
 This does not mean you have to give them up, but it is important you receive advice on the consequences of bankruptcy in Scotland before you apply.

-That aside, you do still have to pay for three years.
+That aside, you do still have to pay for four years.

 No-one wants to go bankrupt, but for thousands of Scots each year, it is the correct thing to do.

 In most cases when someone goes bankrupt in Scotland, it’s voluntary and they use what is called a debtor’s application.
 For most this is because it’s the correct thing to do.
 People want to escape the burden of unmanageable debts and need relief from it.
 These debts often arise because people find themselves in unfortunate situations and not always because they have been living irresponsible or extravagant lifestyles; often it is because they have suffered sickness, relationship breakdown or unemployment.